ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

-These are mechanisms that collect configuration data from files or runtime flags, represent them in objects, and support fixtures to setup the proper instances of the classes that represent the structure of the SUT and the facades.
+These are mechanisms that collect configuration data from files or runtime flags, represent them in objects, and support fixtures to setup the proper instances of the test harness.

 There are a number of classes that represent the default configuration of the structure of the SUT.
-For example, the class `TMCConfiguration` contains the names of the devices that are part of the TMC.
+For example, the class `TMCConfiguration` contains the names (i.e. TRLs) of the devices that are part of the TMC.
 The class `CSPConfiguration` contains the names of the devices that are part of the CSP.
 The directive to use the emulated or the production devices is another example of configuration data (very important for the initialization of the